SixLab6/model_stealing/README.md

 There are five tasks: MNIST, CIFAR10, SKIN_CANCER, IMDB.

 ## Attack Intuition
 We compared the distribution scatter plot of the raw training data with that of the generated data.
-The figure indicated that the distribution of both is similar, which is our attack intuition.
+Taking CIFAR10 task as an example, the figure is as follow.
+It is our attack intuition since the distributions of both are similar.